aclu-national/JL_dashboard/README.md

 - Law Enforcement Agency Identifiers Crosswalk data: https://www.icpsr.umich.edu/web/ICPSR/studies/35158/datadocumentation#
 - 2020 U.S. Census demographics data: https://data.census.gov/table?g=040XX00US22,22$0500000&y=2020&d=DEC+Redistricting+Data+(PL+94-171)&tid=DECENNIALPL2020.P1

+## Visualization
+The vizualizations for this project were primarily creating using [Infogram](https://infogram.com/).
+The only other visualization used were created through R Shiny and the code is provided in the above.

 ## Product
-The dashboard can be found here (currently password protect, contact eappelson@laaclu.org for access): https://www.aclujusticelab.org/dashboard/
+The dashboard can be found here: https://www.aclujusticelab.org/dashboard/